Alamantus/FeatherWiki/README.md

 minifying JSON output, a customized [pell](https://jaredreich.com/pell/) for its [HTML editor](./helpers/pell.js), and a greatly customized [md.js](https://github.com/thysultan/md.js) for its [Markdown parsing](./helpers/md.js).

-If you want to restrict a feature to one build or another (which I request you do if it's only specific to the regular or server build), use `process.env.SERVER` in an `if` statement to ensure that esbuild removes the code on build for the irrelevant versions.
-It will be auto-populated with `true` or `false` during the build process.

 The overarching goal is to keep Feather Wiki as small as possible while still providing the most important features.
 Unfortunately, that's a pretty loose and fluid goal, but as long as you keep "as small as possible" in mind, you probably won't go too far astray.

 ## License Clarification